zvukmiro/bookZV/README.md

         index.html
         success.html
         error.html
-        review.html
+        layout.html
+    templates/includes
+        _messages.html
+        _navbar.html
+        _formhelpers.html

+    static/
+        styles/styles.css
+        img/ some images that are used from cloudinary

-The home page (index.html) only give an option to register or login After being registered, the user has to login, and it is taken to books page In books the user can search for a particular book, by isbn or author+title The same html renders results, of either a book, or list of books Each book is also a link that the user can click on to find out the reviews on the book or to post its own review Once the review is posted, the user is Thanked if successful, and taken back to the books page If review post resulted in error, the user is informed, and taken back to the books page There is a link for logout, if user is logged in.
+The home page (index.html) only gives an option to register or login | taking the user to register.html or login.html After being registered, the user has to login, and it is taken to books page to search for a book | In books.html the user can search for a particular book, by isbn or author+title | books.html renders results, of either a book, or list of books | Each book is a link for book.html with /isbn that the user can go to find out the reviews on the book or to post its own review |

-In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
-If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!
+Once the review is posted, the user is Thanked if successful, and taken back to the books page If review post resulted in error, error.html the user is informed |
+If review post is success, success.html is shown |